sudan94/cbr-rest-api-fastapi/README.md

-# Case Based Reaoner For Recommending Covid-19 Policies
+# Case-Based Reasoner for Recommending COVID-19 Policies

 This is a API for a case based reasoner that provides policy recommendation in the context of Covid-19 such as lockdown, mask, and vaccine policies.
 This API allows decision makers to create cases, view them, and submit a query to the reasoner which will return a policy recommendation as well as the top 3 most similar cases.
 The API is built using fastapi and is deployed on Render.com.
 The case based reasoner API is connected to a Postgres database that stores the cases.
 The database and the API are hosted and deployed on Render.com.